trakaus/localboards-ui/README.md

 http://douglas.ne.localboards.org/boards/ - All the City of Omaha government boards.
 (Douglas county, Nebraska, USA)

 This website was created by volunteers during [HackOmaha 2013](https://twitter.com/HackOmaha), a civic coding event.
+More information at [opennebraska.io](http://opennebraska.io/hack-omaha-iii/localboards-org/).

 The API can be forked at https://github.com/noahkoch/api-localboards-org